The Fifty Fund

 • Referrals from trusted sources

-• Direct knowledge of individuals or organizations in need
+• Direct knowledge of individuals or organisations in need

-• Relationships with other charitable organizations in the region
+• Relationships with other charitable organisations in the region

 Decision Timeline